 Carrying out this computation proved to be a formidable challenge even on today's most powerful supercomputers.
-The simulation required the equivalent of 300 years of CPU time (compared to a powerful PC system) and used more than twelve thousand computer cores and 30 TB of RAM on the Juropa Machine at the Jülich Supercomputing Centre in Germany, one of the top 15 most powerful computers in the world at the time of execution.
+The simulation required the equivalent of 300 years of CPU time (compared to a powerful PC system) and used more than twelve thousand computer cores and 30 TB of RAM on the Juropa Machine at Forschungszentrum Jülich, Germany, one of the 15 most powerful computers in the world at the time of execution.
 The simulation generated more than 100 TB of data products.

-Parsec (pc) means 3.26 light years Mega parsecs (Mpc) is equivalent to 106 parsecs
+Parsec (pc) means 3.26 light years Mega parsecs (Mpc) is equivalent to 10 parsecs